Omeprazole to reduce stomach acid Losec, Mepradec, Prilosec

-- If you are overweight, it puts extra pressure on your stomach and encourages the symptoms of acid reflux.
+- If you are overweight, it puts extra pressure on your stomach, increasing the risk and encourages the symptoms of acid reflux.
 Losing some weight and eating a healthy balanced diet may help you.

 - Smoking increases the amount of acid produced by the stomach and may make your symptoms worse.
 If you are a smoker, speak with your doctor or pharmacist about how to quit.